-- (9) Temporary, nonrecurring or sporadic income (including gifts); - (10)Reparation payments paid by a foreign government pursuant to claims filed under the laws of that government by persons who were persecuted during the Nazi era; - (11)Earnings in excess of \$ 480 for each full-time student 18 years old or older (excluding the head of household and spouse); - (12) Adoption assistance payments in excess of \$ 480 per adopted child; - (13)[Reserved] - (14)Deferred periodic amounts from supplemental security income and Social Security benefits that are received in a lump sum amount or in prospective monthly amounts, or any deferred Department of Veterans Affairs disability benefits that are received in a lump sum amount or in prospective monthly amounts. - (15)Amounts received by the family in the form of refunds or rebates under State or local law for property taxes paid on the dwelling unit; - (16)Amounts paid by a State agency to a family with a member who has a developmental disability and is living at home to offset the cost of services and equipment needed to keep the developmentally disabled family member at home; or - (17)Amounts specifically excluded by any other Federal statute from consideration as income for purposes of determining eligibility or benefits under a category of assistance programs that includes assistance under any program to which the exclusions set forth in 24 CFR 5.609(e) apply.
+- (12) Adoption assistance payments in excess of \$ 480 per adopted child; - (13)[Reserved] - (14)Deferred periodic amounts from supplemental security income and Social Security benefits that are received in a lump sum amount or in prospective monthly amounts, or any deferred Department of Veterans Affairs disability benefits that are received in a lump sum amount or in prospective monthly amounts. - (15)Amounts received by the family in the form of refunds or rebates under State or local law for property taxes paid on the dwelling unit; - (16)Amounts paid by a State agency to a family with a member who has a developmental disability and is living at home to offset the cost of services and equipment needed to keep the developmentally disabled family member at home; or - (17)Amounts specifically excluded by any other Federal statute from consideration as income for purposes of determining eligibility or benefits under a category of assistance programs that includes assistance under any program to which the exclusions set forth in 24 CFR 5.609(c) apply.
 A notice will be published in the Federal Register and distributed to PHAs and housing owners identifying the benefits that qualify for this exclusion.
 Updates will be published and distributed when necessary. - (d)Annualization of income.
 If it is not feasible to anticipate a level of income over a 12-month period (e.g., seasonal or cyclic income), or the PHA believes that past income is the best available indicator of expected future income, the PHA may annualize the income anticipated for a shorter period, subject to a redetermination at the end of the shorter period.